vanHeemstraSystems/noteplan-kanban/README.md

-repository-name
+noteplan-kanban
-# Repository Name
+# Noteplan Kanban

-Based on "ABC" at https://www.abc.com/
+Based on "Use Split Views as Kanban Board" at https://help.noteplan.co/article/142-use-split-views-as-kanban-board

 ## 100 - Introduction